Tom Fisher '91 Led Indiana's Argumentby Jim Amidon • January 9, 2008 Share:

 The United States Supreme Court Wednesday heard a case that Wabash College students argued last fall in the annual Moot Court Competition.

 The State of Indiana was represented by Wabash alumnus Tom Fisher ’91, Indiana’s Solicitor General.
-Click here to read story in Thursday's Indianapolis Star to read about Wednesday's hearing.

 The well-documented case involves Indiana’s controversial voter identification law, one of the strictest such laws in the nation.
 The law requires Indiana residents to have state or government-issued photo identification in order to vote.
 Even without photo IDs, voters can still cast their ballots provisionally, which become official if they procure a photo ID within 10 days.